plan44/vdcd/docs/How to build vdcd (and vdsm) on Linux - in particular Raspian on P44-DSB-X.md

 	git checkout testing

-vdcd uses the [p44utils](https://github.com/plan44/vdcd) which are now located in a separate git repository.
-To get the matching version of p44utils:
+vdcd uses the [p44vdc](https://github.com/plan44/p44vdc) and [p44utils](https://github.com/plan44/p44utils) frameworks, which are located in a separate git repositories.
+To get the matching versions of these submodules:

     git submodule init
     git submodule update